-Understanding the basics when it comes to breastfeeding can take a lot of the stress out of the whole process, ensuring your baby gets what it needs and removing the worry when things aren’t going quite right.
+When it comes to breastfeeding tips for new mums, we’ll know you’ll want the sort of advice that can take a lot of the stress out of the whole process, ensuring your baby gets what it needs and removing the worry when things aren’t going quite right.

-So, we have put together these 8 breastfeeding tips to help you get the most from this important time with your baby.
+So, we have put together these 8 breastfeeding tips for new mums to help you get the most from this important time with your baby.

 1. Get comfortable